The Frontend Engineer’s Guide to Data-Intensive Applications

 Redux DevTools, Reducer pattern or a WebSocket client is literally an append-only log!

-// Time-travel works because we can replay the log
+// Time-travel works because we can replay the log2.
+Hash Indexes

 JavaScript Maps are hash indexes: